devicetree-org/lopper/README-architecture.txt

                         // props describes the extra properties of this assist,
                         // so they can be loaded and stored with the module props = "id", "file_ext";
-                        // the extension of the output file that this is
+                        // the extension of the output file with which this is
-                        // compatible with.
+                        // compatible.
                         file_ext = ".cdo";
                         // the id that this module is compatible with id = "xlnx,output,cdo";